Gabrielforest/Gabrielforest/README.md

  ## Hey 👋

- My name is Gabriel F. Pereira, I'm forest engineer 🌱 from Brazil that has been learning programming since 2021.
+ My name is Gabriel F. Pereira, I'm forest engineer 🌱 from Brazil that has been working with programming since 2021.

- I have been studying R language mainly for manage and visualize data.
+ I have been using R language mainly for manage and visualize data.

 Reach me out  👇🏻